 The second ingredient is baking soda.
 Living in a humid environment (on a boat, in a place with damp winters), I have plenty of baking soda.
 I use it in my fridge to absorb scent and moisture, one of many zero waste tricks I learned from my grandmother.
 I use it in the bottom of our closets to keep our clothes dry in the winter.
 I use it to clean our stove top, as an ingredient in dry shampoo, to heal dandruff, and sometimes when I make my own toothpaste.

 I’ve learned that what baking soda does in the laundry is three-fold.
 First, it balances the pH levels in the load, neutralizing odors.
 It also softens the water, meaning you can use less detergent.
 And finally, it makes for whiter whites and brighter colors.

 The other two ingredients are water and salt.
 Pshhhh.
 Too good to be true.
+So simple!